Nuxt.js Framework Guide

 cd <your project directory>

-To deploy your project to Atlas, it will need to be available on GitHub.
+To deploy your project to Atlas, it will need to be available on a remote GitHub, Bitbucket or GitLab repository.
 The Nuxt.js installation process lets us initialize a local repository for the project.

-Create a new remote repository at repo.new, and then run the following commands to initalize and configure your local and remote repositories:
+Create a new remote repository, and then run the following commands to initalize and configure your local and remote repositories:

 Atlas detects that it is a Nuxt.js app and runs the